mrodek/ISYE6644-GRP236-OptionPricing/README.md

 The notebooks can be run in order and cover a variety of topics related to simulation of Stock Option Pricing

 ### Part 1 & 2
-Notebook Part_1_and_2 contains simulations of Brownian Motion, Geometric Bronian Motion, European Options (Puts and Calls), and the Greeks (*Jonathan Fine*) .
-It includes demos and plots of simulating Options and Greeks as functions of a dependent variable using variance reduction with Common Random Numbers.
+Notebook Part_1_and_2 contains simulations of Brownian Motion, Geometric Bronian Motion, European Options (Puts and Calls), and the Greeks .
+It includes demos and plots of simulating Options and Greeks as functions of a dependent variable using variance reduction with Common Random Numbers (*Jonathan Fine*).
 Asian Options are also included (*Emmanuel Isaac*).